Podophyllotoxin

-It is on the World Health Organization's List of Essential Medicines.
+PPT is on the World Health Organization's List of Essential Medicines.

 Medical uses

-Podophyllotoxin possesses a large number of medical applications, as it is able to stop replication of both cellular and viral DNA by binding necessary enzymes.
+Podophyllotoxin possesses a large number of medical applications, as it inhibits replication of both cellular and viral DNA by binding necessary enzymes.
 It can additionally destabilize microtubules and prevent cell division.
-Because of these interactions it is considered an antimitotic drug, although modern medicine instead use less orally toxic derivatives when such effect is wanted.
+Because of these interactions it is considered an antimitotic drug.
+It has been employed in the treatment of a wide range of medical conditions, from infections to cancer, although modern medicine typically relies on less orally toxic derivatives when antimitotic effects are desired.

 Podophyllotoxin cream is commonly prescribed as a potent topical antiviral.
-It is used for the treatment of HPV infections with external warts as well as molluscum contagisum infections.
-0.5% PPT cream is prescribed for twice daily applications for 3 days followed by 4 days with no application, this weekly cycle is repeated for 4 weeks.
-It can also be prescribed as a gel, as opposed to cream.
-PPT is also sold under the names condyline and warticon.
+It is used for the treatment of human papillomavirus (HPV) infections with external warts as well as molluscum contagiosum infections.
+0.5% PPT cream is prescribed for twice daily applications for 3 days followed by 4 days with no application; this weekly cycle is repeated for four weeks.
+PPT can also be prescribed as a gel, as opposed to a cream, and is also sold under the names condyline and warticon.